drduh/YubiKey-Guide/README.md

   cut -c2- | tr " " "-" | head -1) ; echo "$CERTIFY_PASS"
 ```

-Memorize the passphrase or write it in a secure location, ideally separate from the portable storage device used for key material.
+Write the passphrase in a secure location, ideally separate from the portable storage device used for key material, or memorize it.

-This repository includes a [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/passphrase.html) template to help with transcription.
+This repository includes a [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/passphrase.html) template to help with credential transcription.
 Save the raw file, open it with a browser and print.
 Use a pen or permanent marker to select a letter or number on each row for each character in the passphrase. [`passphrase.csv`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/passphrase.csv) can also be printed without a browser:

 ```console
 lp -d Printer-Name passphrase.csv